vakodrazan/front-end-finals/README.md

 ### Source files

 Have a look in the `source_materials` folder.
 There you'll find any fonts you need, images that are required by the design work.
 Also, all the images that needed are stored in the `source_materials` folder.
-Take a copy of them before make any changes.
+Take a copy of them before making any changes.

 I use `WOFF/WOFF2` since it is more flexible and more supportive, I use it in fonts rules.
-Also, I convert the image into `webp` to make the page load faster.
+Also, I convert the image into webp to make the page load faster.

 ### Webroot

-As with most setups, it's a good idea to isolate all the web-files in the `webroot` folder.
-Since I don't want to publish everything I stored all things that is needed to be published.
+As with most setups, it's a good idea to isolate all the web files in the webroot folder.
+Since I don't want to publish everything I stored all things that are needed to be published.

-### Sass

-I'm using the `scss` folder for all our Sass files.